The Best of Spain: Ultimate 10 Day Spain Itinerary

 - Alcaicería: Originally located across Granada’s old mosque (and now its main cathedral), the Alcaicería is an open-air, Arabic-style bazaar.
 It features little alleys, full of vendors selling colorful shawls, hats, purses, lamps, jewelry, and so much more.

-- Catedral Santa María de la Encarnación: Granada’s most famous cathedral is hard to miss.
+- Catedral Santa María de la Encarnación*: Granada’s most famous cathedral is hard to miss.
 It was built shortly after Spain’s reconquest of the city from the Moors, right atop a destroyed mosque.
-Tickets are €5 and can be purchased on the official site for all Granada’s main Christian buildings.
+Tickets are €7 and can be purchased on the official site.

-- Capilla Real de Granada: Adjacent to the cathedral is the Capilla Real (Royal Chapel).
-This chapel houses the tombs of King Ferdinand of Aragon and Queen Isabella of Castille.
+- Capilla Real de Granada*: Adjacent to the cathedral is the Capilla Real (Royal Chapel).
+This chapel houses the tombs of King Ferdinand of Aragon and Queen Isabella of Castile.
 They ruled during the end of the reconquest and are considered Spain’s first great royals.
-Tickets are €5 and can be purchased on the official site for all Granada’s main Christian buildings.
+Tickets are €7 and can be purchased on the official site.

 - Plaza Nueva: Even though its name translates into “new square,” it is actually the oldest square in Granada.
 Stick around this area long enough, and you might just catch a little performance!
 I saw two different ones in this area during my own visit to Granada.
 The plaza connects the modern city center and the Carrera del Darro.